Consultation: Alignment with European medical device regulatory framework

 Invitation to comment

-The Therapeutic Goods Administration (TGA) is seeking comments from interested parties on proposed changes to:
+The Therapeutic Goods Administration (TGA) sought comments from interested parties on proposed changes to:

 - up-classify surgical mesh from Class IIb to Class III; and